EXCLUSIVE-California oil producer Berry Corp explores sale -sources

 The company is considering a wide range of options as it undertakes the strategic review with the help of a financial adviser, said the sources, who cautioned that a final decision on pursuing any specific course has not been made.

-Berry has a market value of about $669 million, based on its closing price on Wednesday, and holds long-term debt worth $395 million as of June 30.
+Berry's share price initially jumped 15% after the Reuters story.
+By mid-afternoon trading it was 9.4% higher, giving the company a market value of about $730 million.
+It also holds long-term debt worth $395 million as of June 30.

 The sources requested anonymity as these discussions are confidential.